onymous-games/whisper-rpg/README.md

 # What is this?

-This is a table top role playing system that focusses on the story-telling aspects of the game by having a slim set of rules.

-- There is no technical side of character creation (No assigning attributes, rolling for stats or proficiencies).
-- Combat moves quickly (you can move and you can act)
-- Changing time periods just means creating weapons and items for your use case
+Centragram is an extensible table-top roleplaying system that focuses on story telling and new player accessibility.

+## About extensibility

+Often the breadth of a role playing system encourages experienced world builders to start from scratch and build a new system for their setting.
+Creating these systems is incredibly fun, but can be tedious and time consuming.

+Centragram meets the need of world makers to reduce tedium and allow focus on the important bits: the uniqueness and intrigue of your world.

+## About story-telling

+The ethos of centragram is to distill the ruleset into something so digestable that the rules can get out of the way of the story.
+Everyone at the table should understand the impact of everyone else's actions.

+By minimizing the flashiness of the official rules, it encourages experimentation from players.
+"What happens if I drop a candle on the ice warrior instead of attacking with my mace?"
+"Can this drawbridge be raised before the zombies get in?
+Are they stupid enough to run into the pit of aligators?
+Will that make zombie alligators?"
+These are just some of the questions I'd like to encourage.

+## About new player accessibility

+Unless agreed otherwise, no characters have to roll for their stats.
+There's no rolling for starting equipment.
+The only thing you need to decide is your character's name.

+I thought of this when I played a campaign with a number of people who had never engaged in a role playing game before.
+They chose classes and races that ultimately dissapointed them later.
+For instance, a player's orc barbarian kept deciding to having delicate arguments with people, yet had no social grace.
+Had they had experience, they may have chosen something else.

+Expecting new players to take on roles for an entire campaign before they understand their choices is an unfair ask.
+Instead, Centragram is built such that you decide skills after you've started using them.

-# About this document
+## About this document

-There are three sections to this document, Attributes, Combat, and Guideline Tables.
+There are three sections to this document, Attributes, Combat, and Skills.
 The Attributes section contains info on character creation, leveling, how to roll for things, and how to use items.
 The Combat section extends the attributes section to allow for turn-based narration.
 As the most common turn-based narration is a fight scene, this section is labeled Combat.
 It dives into attacking, defending, and what it looks like to die.
 Extension of the Combat system to include other turn-based narration scenarios is welcome.
-Last is the Guideline Tables.
-These tables provide characters and players with standards for how the game can be utilized.
+Last are the Skills.
+These are common sets of rolls that a player may make in the course of a game.
+It's useful to have these written down so that the Universe doesn't have to figure out how to make people roll for something every time it happens.

-All that is needed to start playing is someone to play the roll of the Universe (the player playing the Universe is hereafter reffered to as "Universe") and one or more people to play a set of characters living in the universe.
+All that is needed to start playing is someone to play the roll of the Universe (the player playing the Universe is hereafter reffered to as "Universe") and one or more people to play a set of characters living in the world.

+> Note: The Universe is analogous to a Dungeon Master or Game Master.
+These terms feel a bit antiquated to me, having lived through changes in terminology in the software engineering field.
+"Universe" is more accurate to the role that a DM/GM fulfills.
+It's not that they've subjugated something.
+It's that they inhabit and embody something.

 # Attributes

-There are three centers of intelligence - body, mind, and social.
+There are three centers of intelligence:
+- Body
+- Mind
+- Social

 Each center governs how well a character will interact with their surroundings in the various situations they may come across.

 The centers are split into:
-- "strength" - how well a character can effect the world through that center and
+- Strength - how well a character can effect the world through that center and
-- "awareness" - how well a character can perceive the world through that center.
+- Awareness - how well a character can perceive the world through that center.

+These centers are derived from the "centers of intelligence" in the [eneagram](https://www.enneagraminstitute.com/type-descriptions).
+These distinctions of thinking, feeling, and instinct have guided a lot of how characters are differentiated.
+While strength and awareness are absent from the original eneagram description, adding them to a role playing setting gives characters additional depth which would otherwise be missing.

 ## Attribute descriptions

+Playing as the Universe, you will make decisions on how character's attributes interact with their choices.
+Don't focus on getting it "right" every time.
+There are many times a character may choose something interpretable in many ways.

 - Body Strength: A traditional view of "strength."
 How much mass a character can move, how much force they can hit with, etc.
 - Body Awareness: Agility.
 How accurately a character can move and contort their body to perform various actions